pic

 In Julia, functions are key for achieving high performance.
 This is by design, as functions have been engineered from the outset to generate efficient machine code.

-The issue with global variables isn't confined to operations in the global scope.
-It also arises when a function references external variables that haven't been passed as arguments.
-Considering this, our conclusions apply to both of the following cases.
+Note that the use of global variables isn't confined to operations in the global scope.
+It also takes place when a function references variables that aren't passed as arguments.
+This is why the detrimental effect of global variables will appear in all the following cases.

 x = 2